ksharlandjiev/bedrock-summarize-audio-video-text/README.md

 ### AWS Services Used

+- **Amazon Bedrock**: Employs advanced AI models to summarize text, making it easier to digest large volumes of information.
 - **Amazon Transcribe**: Converts spoken words in audio or video files into text, producing accurate transcriptions.
 - **Amazon Textract**: Automatically extract printed text, handwriting, layout elements, and data from any document.
-- **Amazon Bedrock**: Employs advanced AI models to summarize text, making it easier to digest large volumes of information.
+- **Amazon Comprehend**: Detects PII data.
+We use this by default to detect and tokenize any PII data before sending to Amazon Bedrock.
+When we get the summary back, we untokenize the data to get the PII back.
 - **Amazon S3**: Acts as a storage solution for the input files and the generated outputs, including transcripts and summaries.
-- **Others** - Such as Quip for example.
+- **Others** - Such as Quip, Amazon Datazone etc.

 ### Chain of Responsibility Implementation